sasagawa888/eisl/documents/INTERFACE-LISPtoC.md

 INT_FLAG | ...

 ```
 Before we can pass a small integer value into Easy-ISLisp, we must suppress the cell consumption of small integers.
 To convert a small C integer to an immediate Easy-ISLisp integer, perfom the bitwise OR operation with `INT_FLAG`.
-This sets the immediate integer flag bit to 1 and can thus be treated as an immediate small integer in Easy-ISLisp.
+This sets the immediate integer flag bit to 1 and it can thus be treated as an immediate small integer in Easy-ISLisp.

 ```
 res = ...